Robert Hanssen: Later FBI career, continued espionage activities (1992–2001)

 When the USSR disbanded in December 1991, Hanssen, possibly worried that he could be exposed during the ensuing political upheaval, ended communications with his handlers for a time.
-The following year, after the Russian Federation assumed control of the defunct Soviet spy agencies, Hanssen made a risky approach to the GRU, with whom he had not been in contact in ten months.
+The following year, after the Russian Federation assumed control of the defunct Soviet spy agencies, Hanssen made a risky approach to the GRU, with whom he had not been in contact for ten months.
 He went to the Russian embassy in person and physically approached a GRU officer in the parking garage.
 Hanssen, carrying a package of documents, identified himself by his Soviet code name, "Ramon Garcia", and described himself as a "disaffected FBI agent" who was offering his services as a spy.
 The Russian officer, who evidently did not recognize the code name, drove away.
-The Russians then filed an official protest with the State Department, believing Hanssen to be a triple agent.
-Despite having shown his face, disclosed his code name, and revealed his FBI affiliation, Hanssen escaped arrest when the FBI's investigation into the incident did not advance.
+The Russians then filed an official protest with the U.S. State Department, believing Hanssen to be a triple agent.
+Despite having shown his face, disclosing his code name, and revealing his FBI affiliation, Hanssen escaped arrest when the FBI's investigation into the incident did not advance.

 Hanssen continued to take risks in 1993 when he hacked into the computer of a fellow FBI agent, Ray Mislock, printed out a classified document from Mislock's computer and took the document to Mislock, saying, "You didn't believe me that the system was insecure."
 Hanssen's superiors were not amused and began an investigation.
 In the end, officials believed his claim that he was merely demonstrating flaws in the FBI's security system.
 Mislock has since theorized that Hanssen probably went onto his computer to see if his superiors were investigating him for espionage and invented the document story to cover his tracks.